pixelry/react-scopes/README.md

 # @pixelry/react-scopes

 Lightweight cross component state management allowing multiple components to independently access, use, and set the same shared state.
+A simple React solution to signals.

 React Scopes require React 18 or higher.